mir123/etherpad-solar/README.md

 ## To do

-- Set lat/lon in settings.json instead of directly in plugin script.
 - Allow plugin to get location from client if allowed.
 - Use a different hook that allows theme to react in real time instead of needing reload.
 - Allow setting twilight/dawn colors for day/night transition.